-Effective participation of Societal Stakeholders in Standardization
+Effective participation of Annex III Organizations in Standardization

 1 INTRODUCTION

-3 RIGHT TO SUBMIT AN OPINION
+2 RIGHT TO SUBMIT AN OPINION

-Societal Stakeholder Organizations are encouraged to submit an Opinion on (final) draft standards where they have participated in the work.
-Societal Stakeholder Organizations should convey their Opinion in a sensitive and constructive way for the relevant TC to take it on-board.
+Annex III Organizations are encouraged to submit an Opinion on (final) draft standards where they have participated in the work.
+Annex III Organizations should convey their Opinion in a sensitive and constructive way for the relevant (J)TC to take it on-board.

 The Opinion does not form part of the ballot and does not affect the outcome of the vote, nor does it affect the national delegation principle or challenge the consensus building.
 There is a clear distinction between an Opinion and a comment.
 There is no change regarding the right to submit comments during the standards development process.